Edmund the Martyr

 The defiant words Edmund spoke when the Viking warlord demanded he renounce Christ — preserved in Abbo of Fleury's Passio Sancti Eadmundi (c.
 985) and the foundation of his martyrdom account.

 O Saint Edmund, king and martyr — you were crowned at fourteen and faced your killers before you reached thirty.
 When Hinguar came with his army and demanded you deny your Lord, you did not bargain, did not delay, did not flee.
-You were bound to an oak at Hoxne, shot through with arrows until you looked like a hedgehog, and still you would not yield.
-They beheaded you and cast your head into the forest, and a wolf stood guard over it through the dark Suffolk night.
+You were bound to an oak at Hoxne, pierced with arrows in the manner the old hagiographers compared to a hedgehog's bristles, and still you would not yield.
+They beheaded you and cast your head into the forest, and according to legend a wolf stood guard over it through the dark Suffolk night.
 You died a king without a crown — and rose a king without end.
 Pray for all who are tortured for their faith, all who must choose between survival and truth.
-Patron of England, refuge of kings and of the suffering — pray for us.
+Patron of East Anglia, refuge of kings and of the suffering — pray for us.
 Amen.

 Related Saints